How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 With the introduction of PSBM2 (The Vietnamese Banking Modernization Project), Vietnamese banks now offer e-banking services to all customers, drastically changing the country’s payment service environment.
 As a result, Vietnamese residents can access their balances and make payments online with all banks in the country.

 In the wake of the Chinese-US trade war, foreign investors brought billions of dollars into the country, and Vietnamese banking saw significant structural changes.
-The country is building a new payment infrastructure by partnering with international card companies like VNBC and Bancnet.
+The country is building a new payment infrastructure by partnering with international card companies, such as VNBC and Bancnet.
 Thousands of new ATMs all over the country accept international cards, making it easy for foreign buyers to pay suppliers in cash if they’re in the country.

 SBV: State Bank Of Vietnam

-The State Bank Of Vietnam (SBV) is Vietnam’s most important and largest bank.
+The State Bank of Vietnam (SBV) is Vietnam’s largest and most important bank.
 The Vietnamese government regulates it, and it is the country’s leading financial arm.
-SBV is under the jurisdiction of the Vietnamese prime minister and does not operate as an independent bank.
+The SBV is under the jurisdiction of the Vietnamese Prime Minister and does not operate independently as a bank.

 As the largest bank in Vietnam, SBV owns five large state commercial banks, four smaller joint banks, five foreign banks, 50 foreign offices, 50 branches of foreign banks, 12 leasing companies, and 18 financial companies.
 The bank also manages 2 Vietnamese policy banks.